afska/gba-remote-play/README.md

 ## EWRAM Overclock

-The GBA code overclocks the external RAM at the beginning, to use only one waitstate instead of two.
+The GBA code overclocks the external RAM at the beginning, to use only one [wait state](https://en.wikipedia.org/wiki/Wait_state) instead of two.
 This process crashes on a GB Micro, but who would use this ~~on a Micro~~ anyway?

 <p align="center">
   <i>A guy using a GB Micro with a Raspberry Pi attached to it</i>